frikinside/jquery.fast-reader/README.md

 # Fast reader jQuery plugin

-A simple plugin to allow fast reading text inside HTML elements showing one word at a time
+A simple plugin to allow fast reading text inside HTML elements showing one word at a time.

 ## Live Demo